Evaluating Latent Space Robustness and Uncertainty of EEG-ML Models under Realistic Distribution Shifts: Introduction

 In this study, we evaluated the robustness of several previously proposed EEG feature encoders using the above multi-pronged approach.
 Specifically, we introduced four EEG signal transformations that model the effects of instrumentation-related real-world EEG variability, namely: hardware band-pass filters, quantization precision, narrow-band impedance noise, and broad-band Gaussian noise.
 Next, we developed a topological measure of latent space integrity based on Delaunay neighborhood graphs (adapted from \cite{poklukar2022delaunay}) and a Monte Carlo dropout-based approach to estimate predictive uncertainty.
 In this setting, we then evaluated fully-supervised, self-supervised, and traditional feature-based EEG encoders in both classification and regression tasks.

-Our major contributions are the following: \begin{enumerate} \item We developed four domain-guided EEG data shifts (EEG-DS) reflecting instrumentation-related variability observable in real-world deployment. \item Using EEG-DS, we devised a multi-pronged approach to evaluate the robustness of multiple ML models including assessments of latent space integrity and predictive uncertainty. \item Using two large-scale EEG datasets (TUH \cite{obeid2016temple} and NMT \cite{khan2021nmt}), we show that the proposed approach can help anticipate in-the-wild performance during model development itself and that popular EEG encoders exhibit variable robustness profiles.
+Our major contributions are the following: \begin{enumerate} \item We developed four domain-guided EEG data shifts (EEG-DS) reflecting instrumentation-related variability observable in real-world deployment. \item Using EEG-DS, we devised a multi-pronged approach to evaluate the robustness of multiple ML models, including assessments of latent space integrity and predictive uncertainty. \item Using two large-scale public EEG datasets (TUH \cite{obeid2016temple} and NMT \cite{khan2021nmt}), we show that the proposed approach can help anticipate in-the-wild performance during model development and that popular EEG encoders exhibit variable robustness profiles.

 \end{enumerate}